KalaayPT/Profit-Taker-Guide/tldr.md

 ### Overview

-:::info With Profit-Taker's gimmick being that you can only ever do damage with a given element, the setup looks like this:
+:::info Profit-Taker's main mechanic restricts you to dealing damage with only one element at a time, so the recommended setup looks like this:

 - Primary: Ogris, used exclusively for pylons.
 - Melee: any Zaw with <b>Exodia Contagion</b> (make sure you can reach 100% crit chance).
 This is because Contagion turns Zaws into incredibly strong projectile weapons that can both be used very quickly and cover a lot of elements because of how Exodia contagion works, more on that a bit later